 Chase Aeroplan® Credit Card Review: ToP Thoughts

-Overall, the Chase Aeroplan Mastercard is worthy of a $95 annual fee and the welcome is lucrative, especially with the ease of Pay Yourself Back added.
+Overall, the Quidget_Aeroplan is worthy of a annual_fees annual fee and the welcome is lucrative, especially with the ease of Pay Yourself Back added.
 For most, this card is worthy of a Chase 5/24 spot.
 The Chase Aeroplan card is consistently near the ToP of our monthly ToP airline cards.